Need a little inspiration? Watch our Promo Video!

-Film content must be related to the human and ecological impact of climate change indicating a possible way to mitigate or adapt to the threat.
-We seek to create a template to inspire and encourage others around the world to follow our example and and launch their own climate change film festivals.
+Film must be related to the human and ecological impact of climate change indicating a possible way to mitigate or adapt to the threat.
+We seek to create a template to inspire and encourage others around the world to follow our example and launch their own climate change film festivals.

 The running time including opening and closing credits must not exceed 10 minutes.

 Film projects must be exported at 16:9 ratio for submission